SirBugs/Qiyana/README.md

   -d DATA, --data DATA  use this if you send data with your request -f FOLLOW, --follow FOLLOW
-                        asking if you wanna follow redirects or not [y/n] -x TIMEOUT, --timeout TIMEOUT
+                        asking if you wanna follow redirects or not [y/n] -U UNIQ, --uniq UNIQ  this switch if you wanna grap uniq content-size (non duplicated) [y/n] -x TIMEOUT, --timeout TIMEOUT
                         this is asking for request timeout (default=10) -t THREADS, --threads THREADS
-                        enter count of threads per second (default=20) -H HEADER, --header HEADER
+                        enter count of threads per second (default=20) -P ISPARAM, --isparam ISPARAM
+                        turn this on if you wanna fuzz param -S ISSUB, --issub ISSUB
+                        turn this on if you wanna fuzz subdomains -H HEADER, --header HEADER
                         .txt file, if you wanna enter specific header into the request -F FILTER, --filter FILTER